 Her Life in Print

 Michelle Singletary is a nationally syndicated columnist for The Washington Post.
-Her award-winning column, "The Color of Money," is carried in over 100 newspapers and provides insight into the world of personal finance.
+Her award-winning column, "The Color of Money," is carried in dozens of newspapers and provides insight into the world of personal finance.

 The column won Best in Business for a series that ran in 2007, received an award from the Society of American Business Editors and was even nominated for a Pulitzer just a year after its first appearance in The Post.